Chabloz/WsMini/docs/api/WSServerPubSub.md

   - `usersCanPub` (boolean, optional): Whether users can publish to this channel.
 Default: `true`
   - `usersCanSub` (boolean, optional): Whether users can subscribe to this channel.
 Default: `true`
   - `hookPub` (function, optional): Hook called before publishing a message.
 Should return the transformed message or throw `WSServerError` to reject the publication (this will cause the client's promise to be rejected).
 Default: `(msg, client, wsServer) => msg`
+  - `hookPubPost` (function, optional): Hook called after a successful publication.
+Errors thrown in this hook are logged but do not affect the publication.
+Default: `(msg, client, wsServer) => null`
   - `hookSub` (function, optional): Hook called before subscribing a client.
 MUST return `true` to accept the subscription or `false` to reject it.
 Default: `(client, wsServer) => true`
   - `hookSubPost` (function, optional): Hook called after a successful subscription.
 Errors thrown in this hook are logged but do not affect the subscription.
 Default: `(client, wsServer) => null`
   - `hookUnsub` (function, optional): Hook called before unsubscribing a client.
 Default: `(client, wsServer) => null`